 If you can't get to nature watch wildlife programmes, Blue Planet, open water swimming films on YouTube, Vimeo and Netflix and watch My Octopus Teacher, again and again.
 Connect with nature through vision and sound.

 Go easy on your family if they forgot to buy you the exact snacks you wanted.
 Steroids can make you very hangry!

-Meditate or pray, live for now and take each day as it comes.
+Meditate, practice breathing techniques or pray and take each day as it comes.

 And accept help from outside if it's offered.
 You and your family will need it.
 The stress of a diagnosis is hard enough without the side effects of treatment so take help when it's offered.

 If you'd like to connect with other swimmers who have all types of cancer please request to join the Swimming Through Cancer Facebook group.
 It's an informal group with Open Water Coaches, Physio's and experienced swimmers going through cancer who could help support you on your cancer journey.
 Please share this with anyone you think might benefit.